 David de Launay

-As a director, he’s brought his insight and experience to boards as diverse as Destination Ontario, Algoma University, the Greater Peterborough Area Economic Development Corporation and several international Great Lakes organizations.
+His board Director experience is extensive, including Hugh’s Room for the Performing Arts, Destination Ontario, Algoma University, FP Innovations, Greater Peterborough Area Economic Development Corporation and numerous international Great Lakes organizations.

 Sign-up to receive our updates in real-time directly to your inbox.